aspardog/eu-thematic-reports/html/R1/text/title-&-scroll.md

-# Europeans value that their Government promotes transparency and fights corruption
+# We asked 72,000 Europeans their perceptions about democratic governance and fundamental rights.
+The majority

-## The majority still think it is a force for good.
+## trusts the electoral process,

-## Men are more doubtful of their health.
+## worries about the impact of misinformation,

-## Party like young citizens.
+## don’t feel listened to by their local governments.